hiepnguyen-99/YOLO/README.md

 # YOLO
 ## Project Description
 This project is a reimplementation of the YOLOv1 (You Only Look Once) object detection architecture, using MobileNetV2 as the lightweight backbone for feature extraction.
-The model predicts bouding boxes and class probabilities
+The model predicts bouding boxes and class probabilities (fire, smoke)

 It is written by **Pytorch**, a small model designed for learning and understanding object detection